 Local Flora and Fauna

-This corner of Namibia’s south is largely undeveloped and the spectacular landscape offers guests a true sense of undiscovered wilderness.
-We frequently receive favourable comments from guests about the sense of remoteness and the utter silence they experience during their stay.
+This corner of Namibia’s south is largely undeveloped and the spectacular landscape evokes a true sense of undiscovered wilderness.
+Remoteness and silence are a rare privilege in our overcrowded world.

-Few environments in the world can reveal the earth’s layers as dramatically as the Fish River Canyon.
-Over 500 million years ago, a shift in the earth’s tectonic plates caused a natural north-south fault.
-Erosion started the scouring process eventually forming the Fish River, the longest river in Namibia.
-Chiseling its way through layers of the earth’s crust, today towering rock faces of dolomite and granite stand sentinel as the river meanders in sweeping curves in the deep ravines below.
+Few environments in the world reveal the earth’s layers as dramatically as the Fish River Canyon.
+Over 500 million years ago, tectonic plate movement caused a north-south fault.
+Erosion started the scouring process which eventually resulted in the Fish River, the longest river in Namibia, chiselling its way through layers and layers of sedimentary rock.
+Today towering rock faces of dolomite and granite stand sentinel while the river meanders in sweeping curves in the deep ravines below.

-Our qualified guides will share this amazing phenomenon with you as you descend 500m into the 160km long, 27km wide canyon.
-The erosion continues today when the river goes into full flood during the summer rainy season.
-After heavy rains in the Park, washes turn into turbulent riverlets and rock faces become gushing waterfalls within minutes continuing the scouring and erosion process.
+Our qualified guides will share this amazing phenomenon with you as you descend 500 m into the canyon which is 160 km long and 27 km wide.
+The process of erosion continues eternally.
+After heavy summer rains, washes turn into turbulent rivulets and rock faces become gushing waterfalls within minutes.

 Canyon Nature Park collaborates with local and international research institutions.
-Students from the Technikon in Windhoek have conducted academic research on the Aloe dicotoma (Quiver Tree) as well as water consumption at the lodge.
-An event book is recording animal sightings at various locations in the park and will be added to a national database.
+Students from the Namibia University of Science and Technology (NUST) in Windhoek have conducted academic research on the Aloe dichotoma (Quiver Tree) as well as water consumption at the lodge.
+Animal sightings at various locations in the park are recorded in an event book and will be added to a national database.
 There are further research opportunities in archaeology and the natural sciences.

-With an excellent airstrip only three kilometres from the lodge, guests will experience the canyon, its maze of side canyons and of course the glistening Fish River as it meanders through the desert en-route to the Orange River.
-You will be transferred from the airstrip to the lodge where a welcome drink will refresh you as you take in the splendours of the canyon from terra firma.
-Please enquire with any Namibian domestic charter airline for flight options.
+An excellent airstrip is located only three kilometres from the Lodge.
+Fly-in guests will enjoy a bird’s eye view of the canyon, its maze of side canyons and of course the glistening Fish River as it meanders through the desert en route to the Orange River.
+Please enquire with Journeys Namibia for flight options.

-Namibia’s south has one of the lowest population densities in the country, leaving large tracts of arid farmland, parks and protected areas empty.
-It is bordered by the Namib Desert on the west and the Kalahari Desert in the east and is rich in history and culture.
-We recommend the following highlights for an extended stay in the south:
+Namibia’s south has one of the lowest population densities in the country, leaving large tracts of arid deserted farmland, parks and protected areas empty of human habitation.
+The southwest is bordered by the Namib Desert in the west and the Kalahari Desert in the east and it is rich in history and culture.